SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/configuration.md

 layout: redirect
 ---

-The **Configuration** tab allows three different formats for device configuration.
+The **Configuration** tab allows three different formats for device configuration:

+* Text-based configuration
+* Legacy file-based configuration
+* Typed file-based configuration

 They all follow a similar concept where the device may upload its current configuration to the platform and users may install a new configuration on the device.
 This tab appears for devices when they announce support for any of the available formats.

 ### Text-based configuration